 - Engagement: SCRM helps in assessing an individual’s response to any offering such as product, service or website by monitoring their behaviour in the form of clicking on links, comments, downloads etc.

 - Brand Mentions: Social CRM helps measure how many followers are talking about a company or brand.

 Social CRM helps customers occupy the centre place of any organization.
-It allows firms to engage and respond to customers individually, in the channel of their choice.
-It gives a bird eye’s view of the brand’s influence and reach and also the detailed, microscopic view of each customer interaction.
+It allows firms to engage and respond to customers individually, on the channel of their choice.
+It gives a birds eye’s view of the brand’s influence and reaches and also the detailed, microscopic view of each customer interaction.
 There are some key points to consider when leveraging the abilities of social media to improve customer engagement:

 - A comprehensive social platform that integrates seamlessly with other functions such as sales, marketing, service and finance for conducting CRM.
 It should include listening, monitoring and engagement capabilities and should be connected to the customer.

 - Word-of-mouth and influencer marketing are the key ways to identify and engage with social influencers.
 Social media tools can be used to identify the people talking about the brand and then build a relationship with these loyal users.

 - After winning over the people, the next step is to ensure their loyalty to the brand and the company by using loyalty codes, discount codes to entice them into purchasing the company’s products and services and reverting to positive feedbacks.
 These actions create a sense of exclusivity or preferred group in the minds of the customers which is priceless.

 - The aim should not be to just push information towards the customers, rather, it should be a two-way engagement with them.
 The customers should be thought of as brand builders and not targets.